robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

 Keyword-only arguments
 ~~~~~~~~~~~~~~~~~~~~~~

-Starting from Robot Framework 3.1, it is possible to use `named-only
+Starting from Robot Framework 3.1, it is possible to use `named-only arguments`_
-arguments`_ with different keywords.
-When implementing libraries using Python,
+with different keywords.
+When implementing libraries using Python, this support
-this support is provided by Python's `keyword-only arguments`__:
+is provided by Python's `keyword-only arguments`__.
+Keyword-only arguments
+are specified after possible `*varargs` or after a dedicated `*` marker when
+`*varargs` are not needed.
+Possible `**kwargs` are specified after keyword-only
+arguments.

+Example:

 .. sourcecode:: python